 1. Service Area City Parks - Conservation (Countryside) 2.
 Proposal No. 16 3.
 Head of Service Richard Bradley What is the proposal?
-Use the savings proposal wording and more detail if no eeded 4.
+Use the savings proposal wording and more detail if need ded 4.
 Budget Proposal Ranger Service: reduction in the budget of £102,000.
-The saving target would result in the number of rangers being reduced by 2.2 I team of 7 FTE.
-FTE, leaving a more specialised Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts 6.
-Assess level of impact (1= low/minimal 5 = high/significant) 1 2 7.
+The saving target would result in the number of rangers being reduced by 2.2 FTE, leaving a more specialised team of 7 FTE.
+Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts Disproportionate impacts identified related to the following characteristics: Age (older), Disability While there is no quantitative data on the profile of volunteers, many of them are retired and the service does engage with people with physical and mental health issues.
+Volunteering and being outdoors has beneficial impacts on physical and mental wellbeing.
+With a reduced number of rangers some community groups and volunteer activities may discontinue.
+The rangers focus on community engagement, organising events, consultations, coordinate volunteers to deliver a range of projects and deliver schemes funded externally through the Higher Level Stewardship Scheme (HLS).
+Under the proposals the team would reduce from 9.2 FTE to 7 FTE with the remaining officers focussing on: • Coordinating and recruiting volunteers • Delivering externally funded work, HLS in particular • Rights of Way 6.
+Assess level of impact (1= low/minimal 5 = high/significant) 2 7.
 Key actions to What actions are planned to reduce/avoid negative impacts and increase positive impacts?